-Initially, you may be considering gutter mesh for one particular DIY guttering or roofing problem, but gutter mesh has many benefits.
-For example, you may need a gutter guard initially to filter contaminates for your water tank, but you also live in a BAL29 rated area and could benefit from Ember protection.
-Consider all of the ways to get the most out of your gutter mesh.
+Many homeowners will find select gutter mesh for specific DIY gutter guard solutions, only to find extra benefits.
+For example, you may need a gutter guard initially to filter contaminates for your water tank, but you also live in a BAL29-rated area and could benefit from Ember protection.
+Consider all ways to get the most out of your gutter mesh.

 Choosing the Best Gutter Mesh